Ambrose23456/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles: prints the content of two files to the standard output.

 4-lastlines: prints the last 10 lines of a file.

+5-firstline: print the first 10 lines of a file.